 Example 3: Managing Dynamic Arrays.

-Let us take an example to illustrate the std::unitializedvalueconstruct using dynamic arrays in C++.
+Let's consider an instance to demonstrate the utilization of std::unitializedvalueconstruct with dynamic arrays in C++.

 #include<iostream>